Trust-Based Relational Intervention (TBRI) - Caregiver Training

 Prerequisite/Minimum Provider Qualifications

-Trainers must be TBRI Educators in order to train others in the intervention.
-There is no minimum educational requirement to attend the trainings to be a TBRI Educator.
+Trainers must complete TBRI Practitioner Training (train-the-trainer) in order to train others in the intervention.
+There is no minimum educational requirement to attend the trainings to become a TBRI Practitioner.

 Number of days/hours:

 - Phase 1- Nine units of online coursework completed over 10 weeks (3-4 hours per unit) and completion of an interpersonal interview (1-2 hours).